The other day in Spanish class, a student asked my how to say Thanksgiving Day in Spanish. I immediately said, “El Día de Acción de Gracias.”

 The USA is a mixture of many cultures.
 And this is one further example.

 Rompiendo Malo.
 Lost in translation.
 If translation is the correct word to use when describing what the writers for the hit show Breaking Bad do when they write dialogue in Spanish.
-I feel as though whoever wrote the Spanish dialogue in Breaking Bad only studied Spanish in high school, or perhaps even the minimum required college Spanish.
+Perhaps, whoever wrote the Spanish dialogue in Breaking Bad only studied Spanish in high school, or even the minimum required college Spanish.

 Breaking Bad has a lot of characters speaking Spanish, but as a Spanish instructor, I couldn’t help but analyze their use of Spanish.
 When Skylar of Walter White speak in Spanish poorly, it’s understandable because they’re not native Spanish speakers.
 However, how can you live in the state of New Mexico with so many Spanish speakers and not know at least a little Spanish?